Private, In-Home Tutoring in Newton, Iowa

-SchoolTutoring Academy’s tutoring programs for Newton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Newton, Iowa students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Students in Newton attend Newton Community School District.
 Students learn under a curriculum aligned with Common Core State Standards and Iowa Core Curriculum – a student-based approach used for implementing high academic expectations of the Common Core Standards.
 Standards are expectations of skill and concept mastery for all students at each grade level in core subject areas.
 Beyond core learning, there are sports teams, community service learning, and extracurricular clubs for students to participate in.